isaackwy/desktop-config-files/dotfiles/conky/README.md

 + orange for CPU temperature (Ryzen)
 + red for GPU fan speed and temperature (AMD)
 + blue for NVMe temperature (WD Blue)

+When using these config files for conky, please make cal.lua executable.